 In April 2018, after 20 or so years of talking about it, my BFF and I took a trip to Paris.

-I’m still married to my first husband and have two adorable children.
+I’m still married to my first husband and have two adorable children, Plus Winner, a rescue dog who looks like a black lab but isn’t.

 I am a member of Lakeland Writers, Novelists, Inc., and Florida Writers Association and am available for book signing events, personal appearances and speaking engagements.
 For bookings, please contact me at firstname.lastname@example.org or through the form.